Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

 - Download and extract the datasets for this challenge using the [symptoms_datasets](https://github.com/CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/archive/refs/heads/health-Dataset.zip) link.
 Please make sure you extract these files inside `C:\LabFiles`.

-## Accessing the Azure portal

-1. To access the Azure portal, open a private/incognito window in your browser and navigate to the Azure Portal.

-1. On the Sign in to Microsoft Azure tab, you will see a login screen.
-Enter the following email/username, and then click on Next.

-   - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

-1. Now enter the following password and click on Sign in.

-   - **Password:** <inject key="AzureAdUserPassword"></inject>

-1. If you see the pop-up Stay Signed in?, click No.

-1. If you see the pop-up You have free Azure Advisor recommendations!, close the window to continue with the challenge.

-1. If a Welcome to Microsoft Azure pop-up window appears, click Maybe Later to skip the tour.

 ## Challenge Objectives

 1. **Azure Blob Storage Deployment:**